 Okay enough with the griping.
 There’s a lot of good stuff like relatively smooth rides.
 Outside of Swedish or Chinese trains, the trains here feel as good as any I’ve been on.
 Trains are, in fact, still the best means of travel.
 That particular train gait, that world passing by, those brief encounters with new 10-minute friends, the surprises.
 It’s good…already the sticky surfaces are receding into just memories.

 Long story short…I seem to have major issues only with the cleanliness or rather lack thereof.
 It’s amazing how one adapts though.
 Enter compartment.
 There are clean sheets and previously used blankets—the airlines don’t wash every blanket every time we open it up, drop it on the floor, why should the trains.
 And that doesn’t bother me usually, it’s just that it’s hard not to get a little paranoid given the immediate environment.
-Go to toilet.
+And the toilets?
 After using the squat toilet the entire trip I discovered the one across the hall had a seat.
 And honestly, the toilets are watered/doused enough so they don’t really smell that bad.